QC20/QC20/README.md

 <a name="top"></a>
-***Ready for a Tic-Tac-Toe showdown?***
+<strong>Ready for a Tic-Tac-Toe showdown?</strong>

-<i>Let the emojis do their thing for a few seconds, and when they're all set, kick off the game by tapping the top box.</i>
+<em>Let the emojis do their thing for a few seconds, and when they're all set, kick off the game by tapping the top box.</em>

-The 'X' team gets the honor of the first move—pick any of the nine boxes to make your mark.
+<b>The 'X' team gets the honor of the first move—pick any of the nine boxes to make your mark.</b>

-_If the buttons decide to take a break and ignore your clicks, a quick page reload should do the trick.
+<i>If the buttons decide to take a break and ignore your clicks, a quick page reload should do the trick.
 Sometimes, GitHub gets a little emoji stage fright!
 Beware the screen hops!
 Each time you drop an 'X,' it's like a teleport to the first game board you see.
 Don't worry; it's all part of the whimsical game experience.
-Give it a whirl and let the good times roll!_
+Give it a whirl and let the good times roll!</i>

 ***Let the games begin!***

-If you're not into the shenanigans and just want to dive into the cool projects, let's cut to the chase and [skip to the bottom](#bottom).
-Let's just cut to the chase and get to the main event!
+<em>If you're not into the shenanigans and just want to dive into the cool projects, let's cut to the chase and [skip to the bottom](#bottom).
+Let's just cut to the chase and get to the main event!</em>
 ---
 <a name="root"></a><br/><br/><br/>
 [⬜](#1) [⬜](#2) [⬜](#3)<br/>[⬜](#4) [⬜](#5) [⬜](#6)<br/>[⬜](#7) [⬜](#8) [⬜](#9)<br/><br/><br/><br/>